How to Advertise on Tampa Bay Radio

 The most recent ROI study released by Nielsen is no exception.
 According to Westwood One, the company that commissioned this latest study, a radio campaign for a men’s personal-care brand produced $11.96 in sales-lift for every $1.00 invested in radio advertising.

-Overall, according to Nielsen, among all of the studies conducted, radio ads produce a very impressive 10x return-on-investment.7
+Overall, according to Nielsen, among all of the studies conducted, radio ads produced a very impressive 10x ROI.

 Radio Advertising ROI by brand category